RemoteTaxTrap.com

 Graduated rates up to 6.6%

 A lot of companies are incorporated in Delaware for liability and legal structure reasons, but incorporation alone does not trigger the Delaware Convenience rule.
-What matters is where your employer's actual operations and employees are based.
-If your direct employer entity operates out of Delaware, the rule may apply.
-If your employer simply chose Delaware as its state of incorporation while operating elsewhere, it likely does not.
+What matters is whether you are attached to a Delaware place of business — that is, whether your employment contract, your reporting structure, or your role designates a Delaware operating office as your work location, even if you never physically work there.
+If your direct employer entity operates out of Delaware and your position is linked to that Delaware office, the rule can apply even if you work remotely from another state.
+If your employer simply chose Delaware as its state of incorporation while all actual operations and personnel are based elsewhere, it likely does not.

-Delaware's enforcement has been less active historically than New York's, but the rule exists and the risk is real for workers with operationally Delaware based employers.
+Delaware's enforcement has been less active historically than New York's, but the rule exists and the risk is real for workers with operationally Delaware-based employers where the employment relationship is tied to a Delaware location.

 Nebraska

-Nebraska applies the Convenience rule with a top rate of 6.84%.
-The state has a meaningful concentration of financial services and technology employers, particularly in Omaha, which makes this more relevant than it might seem at first glance.
-Remote workers for companies headquartered in Nebraska should check their exposure the same way they would for a New York employer.
+Nebraska applies a full Convenience of Employer rule.
+The state has a meaningful concentration of financial services and technology employers, particularly in Omaha, making this more relevant than it might initially seem.
+Remote workers for companies headquartered in Nebraska should evaluate their exposure the same way they would for a New York employer.

 Connecticut